-The audited consolidated financial statements as of December 31, 2015, 2014 and 2013 and for the years ended December 31, 2015, 2014 and 2013 have been prepared in accordance with international financial reporting standards ("IFRS") as adopted by the European Union.
+The audited consolidated financial statements as of December 31, 2014 and 2013 and for the years ended December 31, 2014 and 2013 and the unaudited consolidated financial statements as of June 30, 2015 and for the six months ended June 30, 2015 have been prepared in accordance with international financial reporting standards ("IFRS") as adopted by the European Union.
 The Group's fiscal year ends on December 31, and references in this Prospectus to any specific fiscal year are to the twelve-month period ended December 31 of such year.